akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers
 + Anastasios Kyrillidis, Bubacarr Bah, Rouzbeh Hasheminezhad, Quoc Tran-Dinh, Luca Baldassarre, and Volkan Cevher, [*``Convex block-sparse linear regression with expanders, provably"*](), AI & Statistics Conference (AISTATS), 2016.

+  <button id="b_abs_c1"> Abstract </button>
+  <button id="b_bib_c1"> Bibtex </button>
+  <p id="abs_c1"> <i> For linear models, compressed sensing theory and methods enable recovery of
+  sparse signals of interest from few measurements - in the order of the number of nonzero entries as opposed to the length of the signal of interest.
+Results of similar flavor have more recently emerged for bilinear models, but no results are available for multilinear models of tensor data.
+In this contribution, we consider compressed sensing for sparse and low-rank tensors.
+More specifically, we consider low-rank tensors synthesized as sums of outer products of sparse loading vectors, and a special class of linear dimensionality-reducing transformations that reduce each mode individually.
+We prove interesting `oracle' properties showing that it is possible to identify the uncompressed sparse loadings directly from the compressed tensor data.
+The proofs naturally suggest a two-step recovery process: fitting a low-rank model in compressed domain, followed by per-mode $\ell_0$ / $\ell_1$ de-compression.
+This two-step process is also appealing from a computational complexity and memory capacity point of view, especially for big tensor datasets. </i> </p>

+  <pre id="bib_c1"><samp>
+  		@article{sidiropoulos2012multi,
+ 				 title={Multi-way compressed sensing for sparse low-rank tensors}, author={Sidiropoulos, Nicholas D and Kyrillidis, Anastasios}, journal={Signal Processing Letters, IEEE}, volume={19}, number={11}, pages={757--760}, year={2012},
+ 				 publisher={IEEE}
+		}
+  </samp></pre>

 + Hemant Tyagi, Anastasios Kyrillidis, Bernd Gartner, and Andreas Krause, [*``Learning sparse additive models with interactions in high dimensions"*](), AI & Statistics Conference (AISTATS), 2016.
 + Megasthenis Asteris, Anastasios Kyrillidis, Dimitris Papailiopoulos, and Alex Dimakis, [*``Bipartite correlation clustering -- Maximizing agreements"*](), AI & Statistics Conference (AISTATS), 2016.
 + Megasthenis Asteris, Dimitris Papailiopoulos, Anastasios Kyrillidis, and Alex Dimakis, [*``Space PCA via bipartite matchings"*](/pubs/Conferences/Sparse_PCA_Bipartite.pdf), Neural Information Processing Systems (NIPS), 2015.